 When Erin files her 2020 taxes, she can claim a refundable tax credit worth $600 for sick leave.

-In addition to this, you may be able to claim a refundable tax credit for family leave.
-In this case, if you’re unable to send your child to school or daycare because the facility closed, you may claim up to 50 days of income, at two-thirds the rate you would typically earn (maximum value: $200 per day).
+If you were unable to send your child (or dependent) to school or daycare because the facility closed, you may claim up to 50 days of income, at two-thirds the rate you would typically earn (maximum value: $200 per day).

 $100 x 2/3 = $66.67